7 Tips to set up a coding scheme

 Define your behavior group - Depending on your research you may want to know the duration, frequency, and/or sequence of behavior.
 In The Observer XT you can define your behaviors as state or point events.
 State events have a duration, point events don’t.
 Eye blinks for instance are often defined as point events because of a negligible duration.
 State events may be defined either as ‘mutually exclusive’ or ‘start-stop’.

-Want all 7 tips to create your coding scheme?
+Want all 7 tips to create your scheme for behavioral coding?
 Download the white paper and get started with your own coding schemes.

 Get the latest blog posts delivered to your inbox - every 15th of the month